 https://www.mckinsey.com/business-functions/organization/our-insights/reimagining-the-office-and-work-life-after-covid-19#

-This article describes the creation of a built-in entertainment system using built-to-order Arthur Brown Face Frame bookcases and cabinets with custom trim used to trim it out and give it a built-in look.
-The bookcases and cabinets were made in a simple face frame style so that moulding could be chosen and added to fill in the gaps between the cabinets and the wall.
+This article describes the steps I took to create a built-in entertainment system using Arthur Brown Face Frame bookcases and cabinets with custom wood moulding used to trim it out and give it a built-in look.
+The bookcases and cabinets have a simple face frame style so that separate mouldings could be chosen and added to fill in the gaps between the cabinets and the wall.

 This particular home has a step-down family room with a raised opening in the wall, which isn’t exactly your typical situation.
-This made it all the more tricky, since the base of the opening is 12 inches off the floor and the top has a bulkhead that is 12 inches from the ceiling, leaving 7 feet of vertical space to work with.
-It is about 11.5 feet wide.
+This made it all the more tricky, since the base of the opening is 12 inches off the floor.
+The top bulkhead is 12 inches from the ceiling, leaving only 7 feet of vertical space to work with for the cabinetry.
+The opening is about 11.5 feet wide.

 Step 1: Design of the Space and Ordering of Components

-The project began by coming up with a design plan and then choosing bookcases and cabinets that would fit comfortably into the space without leaving too much space to fill on the sides and top.
-Since this was to be used as an entertainment system, there needed to be space for a large TV, speakers to the sides and above, media components below, and plenty of storage space for DVDs, books, and other items.
-The center bottom piece is a “CN4” entertainment console with a TV hutch above.
-The side pieces are bookcases with lower doors.
-Each piece has pull-out trays behind the doors.
+To start the project, I began by coming up with a design plan and then choosing bookcases and cabinets that would fit comfortably into the space without leaving too much space to fill on the sides and top.
+Since I wanted this to be used as an entertainment system, there needed to be space for a large TV, speakers to the sides and above, media components below, and plenty of storage space for DVDs, books, and other items.
+The center bottom piece is a CN4 entertainment console with a TV hutch above.
+The side pieces are Arthur Brown bookcases with doors at the bottom.
+Each piece has custom pull-out trays behind the doors.
+They were sized to fit rows of DVDs and Blu-Ray discs.
 The center console section has a pull-out shelf so that a heavy receiver can be rolled in and out to make it easier to connect the wiring.

 Step 2: Preparation of the Area

-First, the wood flooring was removed from this area since it was no longer needed.
+First, I removed the wood flooring from this area since it was no longer needed.
 Plus, the extra 3/4″ of space gained by removing the flooring made sure the 84″ tall bookcases fit in easily.
 The photo below shows two 30″W x 84″H x 24″D unfinished bookcases, which just barely fit into the space after having removed the flooring.
-The bottom section has pull-out trays and doors, but these were taken off so that they could be more efficiently painted.
+The bottom section has pull-out trays and doors, but I took these off so that they could be more efficiently painted.
 The other pieces were moved to another area for painting.

 Step 3: Painting and Installation

-All the pieces were painted and then positioned in the wall space, leaving some gaps between them, which will later be covered with mouldings.
+I painted all the bookcases and other components, shelves, and doors, and then positioned them in the wall space, leaving some gaps between them.
+They will later be covered with crown, base, and side moulding.

 Step 4: Installation of Wiring and Power Access

 Before the pieces were permanently installed, it was necessary to run wires from where the media components go to where the speakers and TV will go.
-Holes were cut into the back panels and connector panels installed to enable wires to pass through from one piece to the next.
-Cables were connected to the backs of the panels so that some of the audio/video cables could be quickly and easily plugged directly into the front of each panel.
+I cut holes into the back panels and installed connector panels to enable wires to easily pass through from one piece to the next.
+For some larger cables, like HDMI and power cables, I fed them through an open panel instead of using connectors.
+I then connected cables to the backs of the panels and fed them into the shelf above so that they could be quickly and easily plugged directly into the front of each panel.
 Power was run to the bottom cabinet.

 Step 5: Finishing the Installation of Doors and Accessories

-The outer two bookcases were screwed to the side walls to ensure they do not move, while the center pieces were then screwed to the side pieces.
-On the floor, you can see the moulding that will be used to frame out the pieces and cover the gaps.
+I screwed the outer two bookcases to the side walls to ensure they were not able to move, and then screwed the center pieces to the side pieces to make it a secure unit.
+On the floor, you can see the moulding that will be used to frame out the pieces and cover the gaps, thus making it a built in system of shelves and entertainment units.

 Step 6: Installation of Equipment